spiral/docs/database/declaration.md

 > Guide TODO: drop command based syntax, write about SyncronizationBus (transaction and table sorter), write about modifying existed tables using pre-declaration.

 ## Principle of Work
-Before any operation/declaration can be applied to table schema, DBAL will load currently existed structure from database and [normalize it into internal format] (reading.md).
+Before any operation/declaration can be applied to table schema, DBAL will load currently existed structure from database and [normalize it into internal format](/database/introspection.md).
 As result, you are allowed to apply modification to table schema using declarative way instead of imperative, once schema **save** are requested - DBAL will generate set of creation and altering operations based on difference between declared and existed schemas.
 > Unfortunatelly some SQL features got simplified to fit, for example primary table key is described as column type, not index.

 You can also use additional schema operations to remove or rename table elements.